 - Dos and don’ts

-The presentation is followed by practice interviews.
-A range of interviews is covered, both in terms of type of media and degree of difficulty.
+Practice interviews follow the presentation.
+A range of interviews are covered, both regarding the type of media and degree of difficulty.
 Types of interviews can include print (in-person/by phone), broadcast (radio/ television, live/recorded), as well as easy interviews and hardball interrogations.

 Our media training does not include lengthy lecturing, nor does it focus unduly on what to wear or how to sit, important though these aspects are.
 We provide straight-forward guidance, but most of the professionals we have trained find the greatest value comes from the simulated interviews combined with our critiques.
 We believe that one of the most important objectives in media training is to ensure that messages are presented with substance as well as style — in short, that concepts are conveyed in the most clear, concise and effective manner possible.